Planning Stampede 2026?

 4) 🛍️FREE ENTRY TO MARKET: Shop the Biggest Stampede Market yet!
 Find it in the BMO Centre (open daily noon-9pm)

-5) 🏕️FREE ENTRY TO ELBOW RIVER CAMP: area dedicated to indigenous culture with Tipis, demonstrations, interpretive program, and local artisans
+5) 🏕️FREE ENTRY TO ELBOW RIVER CAMP: Area dedicated to Indigenous culture with Tipis, demonstrations, interpretive program, and local artisans

 7) 🎵FREE CONCERTS: Free Live music Daily at the Coca-Cola stage, Nashville North Tent, and the Big Four Building

-9) 🚶FREE HISTORICAL WALKING TOUR: Experience a guided walking tour starting at the Nutrien Western Centre (11:30, 12:30, 1:30, 2:30 daily)
+9) 🚶FREE HISTORICAL WALKING TOUR: Experience a guided walking tour starting at the Nutrien Western Centre (11:30am, 12pm, 12:30pm, 1:30pm, 2pm and 2:30pm daily)

 10) 🎩FREE MAGIC SHOW: See “Magician & The Muse” Free 30 minute magic show at the BMO centre Stage of Wonders (3 shows daily)